 - Commonwealth Partners’ smart use of a sustainability calendar and environmental signage to engage tenants and build awareness, excitement, and a sense of achievement for sustainability efforts.

-- Forest City Realty Trust’s leading-edge multifamily green leasing and how it trains leasing gents to help them speak about a building’s sustainability features and communicate value to prospective tenants.
+- Forest City Realty Trust’s leading-edge multifamily green leasing and how it trains leasing agents to help them speak about a building’s sustainability features and communicate value to prospective tenants.

-- JBG SMITH Properties’ creation of a green leasing task force and leasing playbook for communicating the sustainability of the company and the benefits of renting space in a green, high-performing building.
+- JBG SMITH Properties’ creation of a green leasing task force and leasing playbook for communicating the sustainability of the company and the benefits of renting space in high-performance building.

 - Kimco Realty Corporation’s use of lease clauses that allow the company to submeter most of its tenant spaces and provide tenants with information that encourages them to pursue more efficient operations.

-- Prologis’ green lease and how it strengthens business relationships with tenants and helps align sustainability and operational efficiency goals between landlord and tenant.
+- Prologis’ green lease and how it strengthens business relationships with tenants and helps align sustainability and operational efficiency goals between both parties.